What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 The tradeoff with third-party data is breadth versus precision.
 You get broader visibility into research activity, but you need to match those signals to known accounts in your CRM or target account list.
 The quality of that matching determines how actionable the data becomes.

-Derived Intent and Guided Intent
+Derived and Guided Intent

 ZoomInfo distinguishes between two approaches to intent signal generation: derived intent and guided intent.